 - Make ready the letter issued by the liquidator accepting to facilitate in the process of liquidation of the company together with his business license copy, auditor’s registration certificate, and a notarized signature.

-- Obtain and fill the Registration and Licensing Application form and forward the above documents through the relevant authority.
+- Obtain and fill out the Registration and Licensing Application form and forward the above documents through the relevant authority.

 - A legal advisor in the Department of Economic Development will review all the above documents submitted and approve the dissolution documents and nomination of the liquidator.